anwala/teaching-web-science/fall-2022/syllabus.md

 After completing this course, you should be able to do the following:

-* Explain the interdisciplinary nature of web sciencen and the main components of web architecture.
+* Explain the interdisciplinary nature of web science and the main components of web architecture.
 * Explain how search engines index and rank webpages given a query.
 * Explain the impact of social networks on how information (and disinformation) is spread on the web.
 * Write Python code to interact with various web APIs and services, including web servers, web archives, Memento aggregators, and the Twitter API.